RohinJ444/NEPA_TextClassification/README.md

 ## Acknowledgements

-We extend our gratitude to the Union of Concerned Scientists for commissioning this project and providing the necessary support.
+I extend my gratitude and sincere thanks to the Union of Concerned Scientists for commissioning this project and providing the necessary support.
+In particular, I would like to thank David Watkins, Mark Foley, and Pallavi Shrestha for making this project possible.